-Denis Loubet, whose artistry embellishes the pages of the Ultima manuals as well as the box covers for these and other Origin games, drew the 2,048 tiles used to fashion Britannia's topographical features: the lava, mountains, oceans, and swamps-each type of terrain painted with a unique flair to lend texture where the individual tiles meet and mingle upon the map.
+Artist Denis Loubet drew 2,048 tiles to fashion Britannia's topographical features: the lava, mountains, oceans, and swamps-each type of terrain painted with a unique flair to lend texture where the individual tiles meet and mingle upon the map.
 In the earlier Ultimas, coastlines had looked rather blocky, with a staircase effect, since there was but one basic tile for illustrating the shore where ocean and land meet.
 With a greater variety of tiles dedicated to this purpose, the coastlines of Britannia had exhibited more natural and realistic shapes and contours in V, an effect not necessarily perceived consciously by the player, but making a subtle and rewarding impression nonetheless.
 This effect invoked even more detail and precision in VI.